Xilinx/finn/docs/finn/getting_started.rst

 **Shell-integrated accelerator + driver:** For quick deployment, we target boards supported by  `PYNQ <http://www.pynq.io/>`_ .
 For these platforms, we can build a full bitfile including DMAs to move data into and out of the FINN-generated accelerator, as well as a Python driver to launch the accelerator.
 We support the Pynq-Z1, Pynq-Z2, Ultra96, ZCU102 and ZCU104 boards.

 .. warning::
-  In previous FINN versions (v0.4b - v0.7) we had preliminary support for `Xilinx Alveo boards <https://www.xilinx.com/products/boards-and-kits/alveo.html>`_ using PYNQ and Vitis 2020.1, see instructions below for Alveo setup that works with older versions.
-Please note that with the new release with Vitis 2022.1, we do not have support for an automatic deployment on Alveo cards.
+  In previous FINN versions (v0.4b - v0.7) we had support for `Xilinx Alveo boards <https://www.xilinx.com/products/boards-and-kits/alveo.html>`_ using PYNQ and Vitis 2020.1, see instructions below for Alveo setup that works with older versions.
+Please note that with the new release with Vitis 2022.1, we do only have experimental support to automatically deployment for Alveo cards.

 **Vivado IPI support for any Xilinx FPGA:** FINN generates a Vivado IP Integrator (IPI) design from the neural network with AXI stream (FIFO) in-out interfaces, which can be integrated onto any Xilinx FPGA as part of a larger system.
 It's up to you to take the FINN-generated accelerator (what we call "stitched IP" in the tutorials), wire it up to your FPGA design and send/receive neural network data to/from the accelerator.